exploratory-io/book/import/aurora.md

 3. Write a query in the input field.

-4. Click "Get Data" button.
+4. Click "Preview" button.
 Then you will see the preview of the data.

 5. Click "Save" button to import.